project-ida/two-state-quantum-systems/src/04-TBD.md

 <!-- #region -->

 The level splitting seen in Fig 3 is much smaller than those seen in Fig 2 at the primary resonance ($\Delta E \approx \omega$).
-Applying our knowledge from Tutorial 1, we would say that the effective coupling (which is proportional to the level splitting) is much less for the non-primary resonances.
+We can therefore say that the effective coupling between levels is much less for the non-primary resonances.

 Fig 3 also shows us that the location of resonance is somewhat shifted, i.e. the anti-crossing does not occur when $\Delta E = 3 \omega$ but instead $\Delta E \approx 3\omega$.
 This shift is known as the [Bloch-Siegert shift](https://en.wikipedia.org/wiki/Bloch-Siegert_shift) (see also [Cohen-Tannoudji](https://iopscience.iop.org/article/10.1088/0022-3700/6/8/007) and [Hagelstein](https://iopscience.iop.org/article/10.1088/0953-4075/41/3/035601)).

 >TODO: Classical meaning of Bloch-Siegert shift

 This shift arises because we have to consider the effect of the interaction energy in the Hamiltonian ($E_{I}$) on the  resonance condition.
-Specifically, the resonance condition should instead be $\Delta E + E_{I} = 3\omega$ and hence the value of $\Delta E$ needed for resonance is somewhat reduced.
+Specifically, the resonance condition should instead be written as $\Delta E + E_{I} = 3\omega$ and hence the value of $\Delta E$ needed for resonance is somewhat reduced.

 > TODO:Make referenced to dressed atom picture https://www.youtube.com/watch?v=k0X7iSaPM38 and https://ocw.mit.edu/courses/physics/8-422-atomic-and-optical-physics-ii-spring-2013/

-Fig 3 is also showing us something we haven't seen before. $\Delta E \approx 3\omega$ is suggesting that it might be possible for the two state system transition to result in the emission of 3 smaller bosons rather than a single larger one We'll investigate the possibility of this "down conversion" more deeply shortly.
+Fig 3 is also showing us something we haven't seen before.
+A resonance at $\Delta E \approx 3\omega$ suggests that it might be possible for the two state system transition to result in the emission of 3 smaller bosons rather than a single larger one (as we have seen previously when $\Delta E \approx \omega$ ).
+We'll investigate the possibility of this "down conversion" shortly.
 <!-- #endregion -->

 In the meantime, let's try and understand why some levels don't couple to each other.
 For this we need to visualise the Hamiltonian.
 QuTiP offers a function called [`hinton`](http://qutip.org/docs/latest/apidoc/functions.html?highlight=hinton#qutip.visualization.hinton) for just such a purpose.